• HOME

 Black bowl with pulled pork, carrots, red onions, bell pepper, asparagus, fried egg and rice on black background

-This versatile and easy Asian pulled pork recipe can be used to make rice bowls, Asian pork tacos, sliders, or sandwiches.
+This versatile and easy Asian pulled pork Instant Pot recipe can be used to make rice bowls, Asian pork tacos, sliders, or sandwiches.
 Tender pieces of pork are spiced to perfection with the Asian flavors of soy sauce and sambal chili paste, making every flavor-packed bite worth savoring.
-Using the Instant Pot guarantees perfect results every time, and it’s super easy.
-[Oven instructions are also included.]
+[Oven instructions included.]

 Black bowl with pulled pork, carrots, red onions, bell pepper, asparagus, fried egg and rice on black background